 Buyer’s guide to mobile broadband

-But since the introduction of 3G in the last decade, followed by the recent launch of 4G and numerous other improvements in the technology mobile broadband is now living up to its name and offers many advantages for users in all kinds of situations.
+Since the introduction of 3G, followed by the recent launch of super-fast 4G, mobile broadband has really started living up to its name and offers many advantages for users in all kinds of situations.

-Obviously a big part of the appeal of mobile broadband is the ‘mobile’ part as it provides a lot more freedom than home broadband.
-The service works by using mobile phone networks to carry a data connection, so when equipped with a dongle and SIM card you can get internet access wherever there’s a signal.
-This is useful for all kinds of reasons:
+A big part of the appeal is the ‘mobile’ part; it provides a lot more freedom than home broadband.
+The service works by using mobile phone networks to carry your data, so when equipped with a dongle and SIM card you can get online wherever there’s a signal.
+It's particularly great for:

 - Business users staying in touch while commuting

-- Fast internet access in areas not currently served by ADSL or other fixed-line broadband.
+- Faster internet access in areas not currently served by super-fast fixed-line broadband.